Gert Town, New Orleans: Crime

-The overall crime rate in the neighborhood is slightly high but due to the on-going gentrification, crime has tremendously decreased in the area.
-From the 1970s to 2005, violent crimes such as robberies and murders where problematic for the area.
-In a 1994 article, Richard Woodbury of Time described Gert town as being filled with ramshackle cottages and abandoned apartments.
+Although the overall crime rate in Gert Town remains slightly high, crime has decreased significantly in the area due to ongoing gentrification.
+From the 1970s to 2005, violent crimes such as robberies and murders were problematic for the area.
+In a 1994 article, Richard Woodbury of Time described Gert Town as being filled with ramshackle cottages and abandoned apartments.
 Woodbury stated "crack deals were made as children played amid broken glass and litter.
 As night fell, residents retreated behind double-locked doors and iron grates."
-Gert town was also one of the main neighborhoods in the city that was plagued by drugs.
-Gert Town crime rates are 327% higher than the national average.
-Violent crimes in Gert Town are 395% higher than the national average.
-You have a 1 in 10 chance of becoming a victim of crime.
+Gert Town was also one of the main neighborhoods in the city that was plagued by drugs.
+Gert Town crime rates are 327% higher than the national average, and violent crime rates are 395% higher than the national average.
+Residents of the area have a one-in-10 chance of becoming a victim of crime.
 Gert Town is safer than 7% of the cities in Louisiana.